-Embedding the Quality Improvement Strategy for next year will continue to focus on building capacity and capability of staff trained in QI methodologies and to integrate the various QI methods (audit, Model for Improvement, GIRFT, NICE).
-A QI coach course will be introduced next year to develop the staff who have completed the QI practitioner course.
-Appreciative Inquiry tools will be incorporated into all QI projects to understand the patient/relative/staff perspective and to help understand whether improvement interventions are effective/beneficial.
+Embedding the Quality Improvement Strategy for

+and to integrate the various QI methods (audit, Model for Improvement, GIRFT, NICE).
+A QI coach course will be introduced next year to develop incorporated into all QI projects to understand the patient/relative/staff perspective and to help understand whether improvement interventions are course.
+Appreciative Inquiry tools will be the staff who have completed the QI practitioner next year will continue to focus on building capacity and capability of staff trained in QI methodologies